Twitter stops blocking French government’s ad campaign

-PARIS — Twitter has stopped blocking French government ads calling on people to vote after it came under fire from authorities for being overzealous in applying a law aimed at banning fake news.
+PARIS — Twitter said Thursday it has stopped blocking French government ads calling on people to vote after it came under fire from authorities for being overzealous in applying a law aimed at banning fake news.

-French government officials met Thursday with executives at the social media company, which said it has now decided to authorize such ads “after many exchanges.”
+The social media company modified its policy after executives met with French government officials, saying it has now decided to authorize such ads “after many exchanges.”

+The French government had planned to use the #OuiJeVote or “Yes I vote” social media campaign to encourage voter registration and urge people to cast their ballots in the European parliamentary elections set for May 26.

+The campaign reportedly intended to promote its message using sponsored tweets.
+However, the government said Twitter refused the ads because even though the company modified its conditions in February to comply with the fake news law, it couldn’t meet the law’s transparency obligations.

 The government said it welcomed the changes but suggested Twitter hasn’t gone far enough in enforcing the fake news law and fighting the spread of misinformation online.